Endless Possibilities for All

-This brochure provides information about all ILC services.
+This brochure provides information about all AT Australia services.
 We use it to promote our Centre.
 We welcome you to download and print copies.
 It needs to be folded for best presentation.

 This brochure provides information about our Livable Design Display.
-ILC NSW has built a full sized one bedroom apartment, with home modifications in situ, into the new display at Blacktown.
+AT Australia has built a full sized one bedroom apartment, with home modifications in situ, into the new display at Blacktown.
 Built to the Livable Housing Design Guidelines, showcasing assistive technology devices, with high tech as well as simplle good design.

 @ a Glance guides provide information to assist you in selecting assistive technology solutions that meet your needs.
 They offer an introduction to different types of AT and factors to consider when choosing and using AT.

 The guides feature tips and advice about a range of products that are helpful with performing everyday activities such as:

 @ a glance guides are ideal for consumers, carers and new graduates wishing to expand their knowledge base.